Xilinx/Vitis_Libraries/utils/docs/src/guide/synced/stream_split.rst

    :width: 80%
    :align: center

-Internally, this module is implemented with a simple loop which iteration interval (II) is equal to 1.
+Internally, this module is implemented with a simple loop which initiation interval (II) is equal to 1.
 This means that in each cycle, a vector is split into a set of elements.